Tanveer Jamal: Early life

 After doing his matriculation in Karachi, he went to France for higher studies, and later worked in Japan as a fashion model.

 Career

 He started his career in 1989 with director Kazim Pasha's play Jangloos and got fame from the first play.
 His other notable PTV dramas included Jinnah to Quaid, Samjhauta, Babar, Antha, Janam Jalli and Jalte Suraj.
 He became well known for directing and producing the first action-packed mega drama serial Godfather in a private production, the drama being recorded in both Pakistan and Japan.

 He remained active as an actor in Pakistan for nearly four decades, and was awarded the Best Actor Award by PTV and had also launched a private satellite television channel, Shaheen Pay TV (SPTV), one of the first in the country.

 Personal life

 Family

-He was married to a Japanese woman with whom he had three children, the family living in Japan.
+He was married to a Japanese woman with whom he had three children.
+The family resided in Japan.